Income Protection Insurance For Contractors

 - The medical condition provides coverage on standard terms

-- The disease has the cover but results in a higher premium level
+- The disease is covered, but results in higher premiums

 Own occupation / any occupation